Can Large Language Models Address Open-Target Stance Detection?: Result Analysis

 \subsection{Stance Detection (SD)}

-As shown in Table \ref{tbl:tg_sd}, according to the SC (stance classification), LLMs outperform both TSE models in detecting stances for explicit cases, while performing comparably with TSE models in non-explicit cases (except GPT-4o).
+As shown in Table \ref{tbl:tg_sd}, according to the SC (stance classification), LLMs outperform both TSE models in detecting stances in both explicit and non-explicit cases.
 In general, LLMs perform better in SD when the target is explicitly mentioned in the text compared to when it is not.
 Our manual analysis shows that in non-explicit cases, the input text lacks sufficient context about the target, leading to lower SC scores.

-Overall, the experimented proprietary models (GPT-3.5 and GPT-4o) outperform the open ones in TG\&SD in both the explicit and non-explicit cases across the datasets.
-In some cases of TG+SD setting, though, the open LLMs achieve comparatively higher scores.
-Comparing approaches, LLMs tend to perform better when prompted with the holistic TG\&SD, though their TG+SD results remain competitive, specifically in non-explicit cases across both datasets.
+The tested proprietary and open LLMs exhibit competitive performance against each other in both explicit and non-explicit cases for both approaches, with neither showing a clear advantage.

+When comparing approaches, LLMs generally perform better with the holistic TG\&SD strategy in both explicit and non-explicit cases, with the exception of Llama-3-8B, and Mistral-small (for non-explicit).

-Although the quality of the generated targets correlates positively with the SC score in explicit cases (TSE $\tau$=$0.71$, VAST $\tau$=$0.29$), this correlation is negative in non-explicit cases (TSE $\tau$=$-0.14$, VAST $\tau$=$-0.29$).
-We manually investigate the negative correlation (lower SC with higher quality target) in non-explicit cases.
-Indeed, LLMs such GPT-4o may generate highly relevant targets that are closely related to the golden targets but nearly `antithetical' or opposite, leading to a stance reversal in comparison to the golden stance.
-For example, when the golden target is "permits to carry guns", GPT-4o generates "gun control in universities", while GPT-3.5 generates "guns".
-Although GPT-4o's target is more closely related to the golden target, it represents the opposite stance.
-On the other hand, GPT-3.5's target, though broader, less accurate and less related, aligns with the stance of golden target.
-This highlights the need for a coherence measure in OTSD that accounts for the target-stance alignment.
+The quality of the generated target (BTSD) shows a stronger correlation with the SC score in explicit cases (avg. $\tau =0.4$) across datasets compared to non-explicit ones (avg. $\tau =0.25$), particularly for VAST and EZSTANCE.

+Upon manual investigation, we observed that LLMs such GPT-4o may generate highly relevant targets that are closely related to the gold targets but nearly `antithetical' or opposite, leading to a stance reversal in comparison to the gold stance.
+For example, in VAST, when the gold target is \textit{"permit to carry gun"}, GPT-4o generates \textit{"gun control"}, while GPT-3.5 generates \textit{"guns"}.
+Although GPT-4o's target is more closely related to the gold target, it conveys the opposite.
+GPT-3.5's target, though broader, aligns with the stance of gold target.
+Another example, in the explicit sample text, \textit{"Q. from audience: Malcom X said the most disrespected person in America is the black woman, has \#MeToo changed this?
+Gender has been constructed in the image of the white woman, the idea of a level playing field, white women are often in better positions, says @HeidiMirza \#CHevents"}, GPT-3.5 generated the target \textit{"Gender roles"}, which, while related, fails to capture the specific stance-related target \textit{"MeToo movement"}.
+This mistake reflects the model's need for broader context to establish the correct link.
+A potential way to address this issue would be leveraging an LLM as a judge to assess the stance alignment.
+We explore the feasibility of this idea by conducting a small-scale experiment in Appendix \ref{app:pilot_study_coherence}.